yf-hk/transliteration/README.md

 ## Known Issues

-Currently, `transliteration` only supports 1-to-1 code mapping (from Unicode to Latin).
-This is the simplest implementation approach, but it has limitations with polyphonic characters.
-Please test thoroughly with your specific languages before using in production.
+This library uses 1-to-1 Unicode code point mapping, which provides broad language coverage but has inherent limitations with context-dependent characters (e.g., polyphonic characters where pronunciation varies by context).
+Thorough testing with your target languages is recommended before production use.

-Known language-specific issues:
+**Language-Specific Limitations:**

 | Language | Issue | Alternative |
 |----------|-------|-------------|